SphericalCowww/Elec_RaspPiPico_WaveformGen_practice/README.md

 # Learning to use Raspberry Pi Pico State Machine to build an 100kHz Arbitrary Waveform Generator

+Note: see Project 9-10 Attempted Arbitrary Waveform Generator of the <a href="https://github.com/SphericalCowww/Elec_FPGA_iCEstick_practice/blob/main/README.md">github link</a> to see how a faster waveform generator can be achieved using FPGA.

 ## Blink LED at GPIO 10 pin
      mkdir build
      cd build